Full International Scheme

 The Full International Scheme has been superseded by the Regulated Fund.
 The Collective Investment Schemes (Legacy) Regulations 2010 means that no new International Schemes can be established however existing funds may continue.
 The Regulations also expand the jurisdictions in which a trustee or fiduciary custodian of an international scheme can be located by including Ireland and Luxembourg.

-For forms applicable to Full International Schemes, here is a link to the webpage: Forms.
+For forms applicable to Full International Schemes, please click here.

 The Manager of a Full International Scheme must give written notice to the Authority of any proposal to replace the scheme’s Trustee/Fiduciary Custodian/Governing Body or any person comprising its Governing Body, in accordance with the provisions of Paragraph 3(1) of Schedule 2 to the Collective Investment Schemes Act 2008 (“the Act”).